 Now retired as a pulpit rabbi, Rabbi Apple lives in Jerusalem with his wife Marian where he spends his time in research, writing and teaching.

 Rabbi Apple has published a number of books and monographs.

-In 1995, Rabbi Raymond Apple, senior rabbi of the Great Synagogue, Sydney, inaugurated a weekly pamphlet to provide congregants with insights into the weekly Torah reading.
+In 1995, Rabbi Raymond Apple inaugurated a weekly pamphlet to provide congregants at the Great Synagogue, Sydney, with insights into the weekly Torah reading.
 From 1997 the publication was distributed to a limited number of community members by email, and requests were soon received from Jews across Australia and worldwide to join its distribution list.

 Today the OzTorah emails continue to inspire hundreds of people across the globe.
 Subscribers receive two emails a week: a short, pithy exposition on the weekly Torah reading that seeks to impart messages relevant to contemporary society, and an “Ask the Rabbi” forum focusing on Jewish practice and belief.

 In 2007 the OzTorah website was launched, offering a comprehensive archive of the publication since its inception The site also includes many other articles and addresses by Rabbi Apple on the Jewish festivals and fasts, Jewish Australian and British historical subjects, Aboriginal reconciliation, interfaith issues, Freemasonic history and rituals, and various other themes.